 Overview

 A shortest path between two nodes is the path that has the fewest edges.
-The path pattern matching results can be restricted to the shortest paths by using the following shortest selectors:
+You can select shortest paths from the path pattern matching results with the following path search prefixes:

 Description |